 Over time, this mix exchanges itself as cell turnover and constant release of oil get pushed out of your pores every day onto the surface of your skin joining other substances your skin makes to provide your skin’s entire protective barrier known as the “Acid Mantle”.

-But what if this mix has difficulty coming out?
+So, what if this mix has difficulty coming out?
 What if blackheads keep building up more and more inside the pore?
 What if the separate oils and dead skin cells also can’t come out?

 Three things can happen:

-The dark top, giving the “blackhead” name of this impaction, is not actually dirt.
+The dark top, giving this impaction the name “blackhead”, is not actually dirt.
 It’s the oil and dead skin cell mixture turning dark upon exposure to the air in a chemical process known as “oxidation" - this is why they are dark at the tip and off-white at the bottom.
-More accumulation of the mix means bigger, darker blackheads.
+More accumulation of the mix means bigger, darker blackheads.1.
+Blackheads get bigger and more visible.

 When it comes to taking care of your adult acne, breakouts, and blemishes, a well-established skincare routine with lab-formulated products is essential to restore hydration and balance to your skin.
 So, what can you do if you have adult acne or are typically oily but find yourself with dryness?

-Most importantly: Your cleanser must be non-drying but still rinse well and the use of an alcohol-free toner is required after each washing.
+Most importantly: Your cleanser must be non-drying but still rinse well, and the use of an alcohol-free toner is required after each washing to balance acidity level and water in the skin.
 Non-clogging, hydrating SPF15+ must be used every day no matter the weather or home/office lighting.
-Specialty products should include: hydrating serums that contain lipidsBeta Glucans, and antioxidants, in addition to nighttime lotions that repair, replenish, and hydrate.
+Specialty products should include: hydrating serums that contain lipids, Beta Glucans, and antioxidants, in addition to nighttime lotions that repair, replenish, and hydrate.

 Want to learn more about how dehydration might be playing a role in your acne breakouts?

 Please email me or comment below with any questions whatsoever, or fill out my Eval by Email® Online Skincare Consultation form.
-Remember, this service is available to anywhere in the USA and is designed for adult acne sufferers from Gen-Xers to Baby Boomers, especially those who are also dealing with aging issues.
+Remember, this service is available to anywhere in the USA and is designed for adult acne sufferers from Millennials to Boomers, especially those who are also dealing with aging issues.

 Loved this two-part series?
 Please share !